lbriais/stacked_config/README.md

   currently executing script.
 * `##PROGRAM_NAME##` is by default the name of the script you are running (with no extension).
-You can if you want change this name at runtime. __Changing it (using the `config_file_base_name` orchestrator property ) will trigger a re-search and reload of all the config files__.
+You can if you want change this name at runtime. __Changing it (using the `config_file_base_name` orchestrator property ) will trigger a re-search and reload of all the config files__. `config_file_base_name` defines the base name to search for config files accross the system. by default the name of the gem will be used.
 * `##EXTENSION##` is one of the following extensions : `conf CONF cfg CFG yml YML yaml YAML`.

 The search of the config files for a layer is done according to the order defined in sources just above and then